 It may or may not work for this film.
 That remains to be seen (or heard).
 Either way, I now have this recording in my sound effects directory, and a sound from my family's history preserved in fine detail.

 EDIT: The recording worked exactly as I'd hoped in the film.
 A perfect tension-builder.
-You can watch the short, Secret City, on my WORK page.
+You can watch the short, Secret City, on Vimeo.